limentum/limentum.github.io/_vestige/interlude-the-party.md

 Looking at the time in the corner of my laptop screen, it was 4:43 PM.
 I started writing as soon as I got home from class, so I've only been going for about an hour.
 Unfortunately, this essay is a non-insignificant amount of my course grade, so I needed to finish this as soon as possible.

 God, it's a Friday!
 I could be out doing something actually fun with Shae and the other guys.
 Isn't that the whole point of high school?
-That's what it always seemed like in movies, at least, but I guess I've been a victim of false advertising.
+That's how it looks in movies, at least, but I guess I've been a victim of false advertising.

 After a bit more time passes, the sound of my phone ringing from my desk brings me out of my writing trance.
 I sigh, setting my laptop next to me on the bed, not wanting to get out of bed, but eventually forcing myself into maneuvering over to the desk, I grab the phone and flip it open, looking to see the Caller ID.